-One of the perennial challenges of UNFCCC processes that address issues outside of the immediate negotiations process is 'how to get the right people around the table.'
-Despite the steady rise of the importance and prominence of the action agenda, delegations (particularly those of limited resources and capacity) understandably prioritize bringing negotiators to UNFCCC sessions, including COPs, in order to engage with mandated deliverables.
+One of the perennial challenges in UNFCCC processes is 'how to get the right people around the table.'
+Despite the steady rise of the importance and prominence of the action agenda, delegations (particularly those of limited resources and capacity) understandably have prioritized bringing negotiators to UNFCCC sessions, including COPs.

-But to effectively speak to domestic policymaking processes, the MWP will need to: (i) attract domestic policymakers and practitioners to participate (perhaps by hosting some events intersessionally); or (ii) it will need to generate outputs that are useful and command the interest of relevant stakeholders, even if they do not participate directly in the GST.
-In any event, it is widely acknowledged that Glasgow signaled the start of an important transition from negotiations to implementation-and so presents an opportunity in the wider context to consider issues of purpose, design, and participation at UNFCCC sessions.
+But to effectively speak to domestic policymaking processes, the MWP will need to:

+- attract domestic policymakers and practitioners to participate (perhaps by hosting some events intersessionally and/or virtually) - generate outputs that are useful and command the interest of relevant stakeholders, even if they do not participate directly in the GST.

+In any event, it is widely acknowledged that Glasgow marked the start of an important transition from negotiations to implementation-and so presents an opportunity in the wider context to consider the purpose and design of, and participation in, UNFCCC sessions.
+At the very least, the trend as a result of the COVID19 pandemic to open UNFCCC sessions to virtual participation of Parties and NPS should continue and be further encouraged.
+All meetings that are open to observers should be webcast by default.

-It will also be important for the MWP to be actionoriented and be more than a talk shop.
-The challenge will be how to make the MWP facilitative and operate outside the negotiations dynamic, and yet link to the formal UNFCCC process such that Parties invest in the process and it leads to concrete outcomes.
+It will also be important for the MWP to be action-oriented and be more than a talk shop.
+The challenge is how to make the MWP facilitative and operate outside the negotiations dynamic, and yet link to the formal UNFCCC process such that Parties invest in the process and it leads to concrete outcomes.
 Lessons need to be learned from other processes in that regard.
-The strength of the link and accountability to the MRT process could be important, and differentiate the MWP from previous efforts, such as the Technical Expert Meeting on Mitigation (TEM-M) process under 'workstream II' prior to 2020.
+The strength of the link and accountability to the MRT process could be important, and differentiate the MWP from previous programs, such as the Technical Expert Meeting on Mitigation (TEM-M) process under 'workstream II' prior to 2020.